LDP faction boss Fukushiro Nukaga pressured to step down ahead of September party leadership race | The Japan Times

 If Nukaga’s likely departure becomes a reality, the faction could play a key role in the power struggles leading up to the LDP presidential election set for September.
 The bloc could throw its weight behind a candidate challenging Prime Minister Shinzo Abe in the race, media outlets have speculated.

-A key Upper House member of Nukaga’s faction, who has called for his resignation, didn’t deny that scenario.
+A key Upper House member of Nukaga’s faction, who has called for his resignation, didn’t deny that possibility.

 “How many members have left the faction (under Nukaga’s leadership)?
 The faction will be in disarray if this goes on,” the member said, speaking on condition of anonymity.